Advice for Newbie Writers, How to get People to Read Your Articles!

 That, my friend, is another question, but if you want me to like it, then you have to get me to finish it!

-If I have to constantly stop, backup, and reread your Hubs content, then I am not happy, and as a result, i will probably not like your Hub!
+If I have to constantly stop, backup, and reread your article's content, then I am not happy, and as a result, i will probably not like your story!

 I really don't care if you tell me that you have written a story in a cockney accent and that it is a good and interesting story that is true to form.